Adding a new custom field

 );

-Based on what item you've decided to add a custom field to, you have to replace the endpoint in the request URL for the correct one:
+Based on the entity you've decided to add a custom field to, you have to replace the endpoint in the request URL for the correct one:

-Since in this example we're adding a new custom field to a Deal using PHP with our API, we then need to use POST /dealFields
+In this example, we're adding a new custom field to a deal using PHP with our API so we'll be using the POST /dealFields endpoint.

 // URL for adding a new custom field